-2. Best practices.
-Many executives who are in the prime of their career want to be on a Board so they can learn from other executives and see what works for a different company, industry or culture.
-Susan R. Nowakowski, President and CEO of AMN Healthcare Services says that a board position should allow executives an opportunity to be constantly challenged and growing professionally.
-She adds that directors should "get involved in addressing the organization's key strategic issues by joining and perhaps even chairing the board's strategic planning committee because strategic acumen and leadership abilities are valued in the business world."
+Many executives who are in the prime of their career want to be on a board so they can learn from other executives and see what works for a different company, industry or culture.
+Susan R. Nowakowski, President and CEO of AMN Healthcare Services, says that a board position should allow executives an opportunity to be constantly challenged and growing professionally.
+She adds that directors should "get involved in addressing the organization's key strategic issues by joining, and perhaps even chairing, the board's strategic planning committee because strategic acumen and leadership abilities are valued in the business world."

-4. Compensation.
-Make no mistake about it, serving on a public company Board can provide attractive compensation in light of the roughly 20 days of work a year.
-With many companies awarding a portion of Board fees in the form of stock options, the potential for stock appreciation can be a strong incentive.
-Top corporate board earner Shirley A. Jackson, who sits on six Fortune 500 boards including FedEx, Marathon Oil, and IBM, took home more than $4 million in board compensation from 2008 to 2010.
-See the rest of the Top-Earning Corporate Board members here.
+Make no mistake about it, serving on a public company board can provide attractive compensation in light of the roughly 20 days of work a year.
+With many companies awarding a portion of board fees in the form of stock options, the potential for stock appreciation can be a strong incentive.
+Top corporate board earner Shirley A. Jackson, who sits on six Fortune 500 boards including FedEx, Marathon Oil and IBM, took home more than $4 million in board compensation from 2008 to 2010.
+See the rest of the top-earning corporate board members.

-5. Prestige.
-Right or wrong, some executives see a Board seat as one more rung in a successful career.
-We have met executives who don't have the time or truth be told, the attention to detail that a Board requires, yet still, they believe they are missing something by not serving.
-It's almost like the corporate version of "Keeping up with the Jones'".
+Right or wrong, some executives see a board seat as one more rung in a successful career.
+We have met executives who don't have the time or, truth be told, the attention to detail that a board requires, yet still they believe they are missing something by not serving.
+It's almost like the corporate version of "Keeping up with the Jones".
 Listen carefully, for the stories are plentiful of board members ever so quietly being asked to leave for not attending board meetings or not being prepared.

 6. Strategic career move.